All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 But why is this important?

-Because T3 is the ACTIVE thyroid hormone and it is responsible for all of the benefits that your thyroid produces.
+Because T3 is the active thyroid hormone responsible for all of the benefits that your thyroid produces.

 The interesting thing about the free T3 level is that it can be low even when the TSH is relatively normal.